CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 ## Phase 3: `MyStack`

+We want to find the max window range of array in O(n) time, which means we cannot make use of `Array#slice`, and each window must calculate the `min` and `max` instantly.
+Every time we move the window, we `enqueue` the next element and `dequeue` the last element.
+This solves the problem with `slice`.
+However, removing items from `MyQueue` takes O(n) time.
+As the first element of the array is shifted off,the remaining elements will be reassigned in new position in memory.
+Also, it still leaves us with the problem of expensive `min` and `max` operations.
+To resolve this, we'll have to make clever use of another data structure, the **stack**.

 Stacks are another simple linear data structure.
 Elements are also stored in order and can be added or removed one at a time.
 A stack is **first in, last out** (FILO).
 Similar to queues, stack implementations